LeifStoout/Leifstoout/README.md

 I've built lots of UI's for my game, but my favorite is this zombie game me and my team are making.

 ## Fun Fact:
-  • I have carpal tunnel syndrome.
+• I have carpal tunnel syndrome;

 • Jujutsu Kaisen is my favorite anime.

 ## Hobbies:
   • anime,